scala-phase/scala-phase.github.io/README.md

 the `Rakefile` contains some preprocessing tasks that must run before `jekyll` is invoked.

+After building, check in any changed files (such as the `index.html` file).

 ## Publishing

 Before publishing, verify that everything looks good.
 Run